 On-Page SEO for Ecommerce

-I won’t go into too much detail here other than to reiterate that onpage is key for ecommerce SEO, it’s the cost of entry to rankings, no matter how many backlinks you have, if your on-page SEO sucks you’ll be spinning your wheels.
+I won’t go into too much detail here other than to reiterate that onpage is key for ecommerce SEO, it’s the cost of entry to rankings, no matter how many backlinks and internal links you have, if your on-page SEO sucks you’ll be spinning your wheels.